Cuisine of Minnesota: The Great Depression

+21st century

+Kransekake cake decorated with small flags of Norway at the Olmsted County Fair in Rochester, Minnesota.

+The 21st century saw increased diversity of Minnesota's food scene, particularly in the Twin Cities.
+This was driven by the plethora of immigrant groups that emigrated.
+American restaurants in the Twin Cities supply a wide spectrum of choices and styles that range from small diners, sports bars and decades-old supper clubs to high-end steakhouses and eateries that serve new American cuisine using locally grown ingredients.
+Minnesota barbecue was a food movement blending various styles of barbecue from around the United States.
+The Twin Cities saw a large influx of Southeast Asian immigrants from Cambodia, Laos, Thailand and Vietnam, the largest of these groups was the Hmong people.
+They brought the tradition of Hmong sausage to Minnesota, along with establishing the Hmongtown Marketplace.
+Scandinavian dining was revitalized through the New Nordic Cuisine movement.
+Despite the new culinary influences on Minnesota, its base of Swedish and Norwegian home cooking remains strong.

 Dishes

 Appetizers and side dishes

 Mashed potatoes and gravy, asparagus, and green beans are Minnesota staples, often eaten at Thanksgiving or large dinners.
 Typical sides include pickles, locally grown boiled new potatoes seasoned with fresh herbs or horseradish, baked beans, corn on the cob, sauerkraut, and vegetables such as buttered peas, and carrots.
 Preferred to rice or pasta, potatoes are often served alongside buttered rolls and homemade strawberry jam.
 Potatoes are also served as tater tots, home fries, or mashed.
-Mashed rutabaga is another common side dish.
-European dumplings such as Kluski, Spätzle, Halušky, Potato dumplings and Pierogis remain somewhat popular.
-Wild rice is another common side dish.
+Mashed rutabaga is common preparation of rutabaga brought from Scandinavia.
+European dumplings such as kluski, spätzle, halušky, potato dumplings and pierogis remain somewhat popular.
+Wild rice is commonly served as a pilaf.